PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

 \subsubsection{Key Intuition}

 From the feasible and limited capabilities in \Cref{sec:capability}, we notice that the one more thing that $\mathcal{A}$ can manipulate than a conventional attacker is the model initialization in the \textbf{crafting} stage.
-Thus, we mainly focus on crafting the model initialization and leave the question of how to choose a good reference model based on the initialization for improving threshold-based attacks in experiments.
+Thus, we can first focus on the design of the model initialization in crafting and keep a basic inferring phase for now.

-Based on previous lessons on memorization, it might be intuitive to fine-tune with a more well-trained model as the initialization memorizes more on the training dataset, thus leading to higher privacy leakage via MIA or data extraction.
-However, when we think about two models that achieve the same performance but one spends more iterations and the other iterates less, the intuition turns into the contrary that initializing with a less-trained model may have a higher privacy risk because the model has seen the data for more times and the influence from one sample is larger.
-Both directions seem reasonable, we use the toy example in \Cref{fig:intuition} to show that the stopping criterion $\mathcal{C}$ is crucial for which intuition can lead to the defined success in \Cref{def:success}.
+Based on previous lessons on memorization~\cite{carlini2022quantifying, mireshghallah2022memorization}, it is intuitive that using a better trained model as initialization induces overfitting on fine-tuning data, leading to higher privacy leakage via MIA or data extraction.
+However, if we consider two models that achieve the same performance after fine-tuning, but one spends more iterations and the other spends fewer iterations, the intuition turns into the opposite: initializing with a less trained model may have a higher privacy risk because it will take more iterations for the model to achieve the same desired performance and the model will have seen the data more times and the influence of a sample is greater.
+Both directions seem reasonable, we use the toy example in \Cref{fig:intuition} to show that the stopping criterion $\mathcal{C}$ is crucial for which intuition can lead to the success defined in \Cref{def:success}.

-\textbf{Case I.} In our default setting with the criterion $c_\text{epoch}$, the fine-tuning stops within any fixed epochs which are only known by the victim.
-By \textbf{left} figures in \Cref{fig:intuition}, this intuition is validated because the privacy risk of \textit{Accelerated Init} is higher than the other one when $\mathcal{T}_\text{ft}$ stops for adversary of all capability levels.
+\textbf{Case I.} In our default setting with the criterion $c_\text{epoch}$, fine-tuning stops within arbitrary fixed epochs known only to the victim.
+We expect a model initialization with higher memorization level leads to a higher privacy risk.
+The \textbf{left} figure in \Cref{fig:intuition} confirms this intuition, since the privacy risk of \textit{Accelerated Init} given the same number of fine-tuning epochs is higher.

-\textbf{Case II.} For some utility-insensitive tasks that the victim does not pursue the maximum performance on the validation dataset, the fine-tuning stops until satisfying the criterion $c_\text{perf}$ where the performance on the validation dataset achieves at any value.
-In \textbf{right} figures of \Cref{fig:intuition}, the dots shown in the upper right location indicate a worst privacy-utility trade-off or equally a higher privacy risk under the same performance.
-We can observe that the \textit{Lagging Init} has a higher privacy risk without calibration of the reference model.
-In other words, the loss distributions for member and non-member samples for \textit{Lagging Init} can be easily distinguished.
-But the lower right figure in \Cref{fig:intuition} indicates that the lagging model cannot perform a good calibration, even when the loss signal is more significant.